Haian-Jin/Neural_Gaffer/README.md

 #### Note
 * Our 3D relighting pipeline assumes the 3D radiance field as input, making the order of **4.1** and **4.2** interchangeable.
 Additionally, the input camera poses used in **4.1** can be replaced with arbitrary predefined camera poses.
 However, changing their order may require code modifications to ensure compatibility with the dataloader format.

 * We have 6 objects rendered under 4 unseen lighting conditions as the testing dataset.
-The data are stored in the similar format as many Objaverse rendering data (such as Zero123).For each object, 100 camera poses are sampled to generate training images and 20 camera poses are sampled for testing images.
+The data are stored in a similar format as many Objaverse rendering data (such as Zero123).For each object, 100 camera poses are sampled to generate training images and 20 camera poses are sampled for testing images.
 We use the images rendered under the first lighting condition for training and the images rendered under the other three lighting conditions for relighting evaluation.
 Here are the commands to download the data:
 ```bash
 wget https://huggingface.co/coast01/Neural_Gaffer/resolve/main/3d_relighting_data.zip